-As we discussed above, many SMBs don’t take sufficient cybersecurity measures because they don’t see themselves as a likely target.
+As we discussed above, many SMBs don’t take sufficient cybersecurity measures and adequate email security for business solutions because they don’t see themselves as a likely target.
 However, virtually every organization has customer or other data that criminals can hold ransom or sell on the dark web.

 All organizations have desirable data that cybercriminals can use to make money.